 Additionally, it has spring-loaded legs that make it easy to use.
 But this is a budget bipod, which means there are a few things that you’re giving up.
 First, this bipod doesn’t swivel, which can make it cumbersome to line up different shots.

 It also doesn’t adapt well to uneven terrain.
 That means if you’re out in the field and don’t have a clean platform, using this bipod can get tricky.
 But at this price point, it’s still a great option.

-If you’re looking for the best bipod for your rifle, go with Atlas and never look back.
+If you’re looking for the best rifle bipod for hunting and shooting, go with Atlas and never look back.
 The best that Atlas has to offer is the BT46 line.
 It’s exceptionally durable and lightweight, and it comes with a lifetime warranty that gives you extra peace of mind, considering the higher cost.